joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

   teaser: "/uploads/juptyer_notebook.png"

 ---
-nvironup an [Jupyter](https://jupyter.org/ "Jupyter") Notebook's, commonly used by Data Scientists and students, allow you to run code, such as Python and PowerShell, inside a Notebook format, and display the output inside the notebook, this is really useful for teaching a subject or displaying up-to-date information.
+[Jupyter](https://jupyter.org/ "Jupyter") Notebook's, commonly used by Data Scientists and students, allow you to run code, such as Python and PowerShell, inside a Notebook format, and display the output inside the notebook, this is really useful for teaching a subject or displaying up-to-date information.

 I am not a python or Jupyter expert, so this article will be brief on how I was able to connect to an Azure SQL Database using Azure Active Directory authentication and run a query.